 Center for Homeland Defense and Security

-This webinar is held in partnership with the American Logistics Aid Network (ALAN), Association of State and Territorial Health Officials (ASTHO), Big City Emergency Managers, International Association of Emergency Managers (IAEM), National Emergency Management Association (NEMA), National Governors Association (NGA), Naval Postgraduate School Alumni Association and Foundation, and the CHDS Alumni Association.
+This webinar is held in partnership with the American Logistics Aid Network (ALAN), Association of State and Territorial Health Officials (ASTHO), Big City Emergency Managers, International Association of Emergency Managers (IAEM), National Emergency Management Association (NEMA), National Governors Association (NGA), Naval Postgraduate School Foundation & Alumni Association, and the CHDS Alumni Association.

 New CHDS Supply Chain Resilience Self-Study Course